 Soak horsegram overnight and then pressure cook it.

-Grind 1/2 cup horsegram with the water, coconut, sambar powder, turmeric and salt in a blender
+Grind 1/2 cup cooked horsegram with the water, coconut, sambar powder, turmeric and salt in a blender

 Add blended paste to boiling tamarind water